 Who it suits: pupils who respond well to structure, and families who want strong basics plus specific enrichment like Ten Tors preparation and Greenpower style projects.
 The main challenge is admission, because demand is meaningfully higher than the number of places available.

-The evidence points to a high-performing primary.
-Results are well above England averages, and the school ranks 440th in England and 2nd in Ivybridge for primary outcomes (FindMySchool ranking based on official data).
+The evidence points to a strong primary.
+In the current 2025 dataset, the school ranks 3,120th academically out of 14,978 primary schools and 3,006th overall in England, with a 2nd-place local ranking in Ivybridge.
 The most recent inspection judged the school Good overall, with Personal Development rated Outstanding.

 Applications follow the Devon coordinated admissions route for Reception.
-The school’s admissions policy for 2026 to 2027 lists the application window as 15 November 2025 to 15 January 2026, with offers issued on 16 April 2026.
-Dates change each year, so families should check the current admissions timetable for their entry year.
+Dates change each year, so families should check the current admissions timetable and determined policy for their entry year.

 Yes.
 The school publishes Breakfast Club and After School Club sessions in term time, with morning provision from 07:45 and after-school options up to 17:45 depending on the session booked.